pol-rivero/pol-rivero/README.md

 Hey there!
 Here's what you should know about me:

 <ul>
-  <li>He/Him, 22 years old (as of February 1, 2024)</li>
+  <li>He/Him, 22 years old (as of February 2, 2024)</li>
   <li>
     <p>I'm currently studying Software Engineering at the
       <img align="top" src="img/UPC_logo.png" alt="UPC Logo" width="20" height="20">
       UPC (BarcelonaTech).</p>
   </li>
   <li>I made 29 public GitHub commits during January 2024.
-Fun fact: 29 is the number of cups of milk needed to make one pound of butter. 🤓</li>
+Fun fact: 29 is the tenth prime number, and also the fourth primorial prime. 🤓</li>
 </ul>